 Questions for you:

-• Looking at successful businesses in high-variance industries (restaurants, retail, entertainment), do you attribute success primarily to quality and strategy, or acknowledge the role of random early advantages creating self-reinforcing feedback loops?
+- Looking at successful businesses in high-variance industries (restaurants, retail, entertainment), have you assumed that their success is primarily due to quality and strategy?
+If you acknowledge the role of random early advantages, should you try different options when using those industries, to avoid conflating the lucky with the good?

-• When making location decisions, do you recognise that micro-geographic details (which side receives sunlight, pedestrian flow patterns, traffic light timing) can matter more than macro factors you can analyse?
+- If any of your professions or hobbies involve location decisions, what advantage can you gain by recognising that micro-geographic details (which side receives sunlight, pedestrian flow patterns, traffic light timing) can matter more than macro factors?

-• In evaluating your own business outcomes, do you distinguish between factors you controlled versus random advantages or disadvantages invisible to both you and customers?
+- In evaluating your own individual business or career outcomes, do you distinguish between factors you controlled versus random advantages or disadvantages invisible to both you and customers?

 Organisational applications:

 Early momentum creates self-reinforcing cycles: If random factors direct slightly more customers to one business during opening weeks, it appears busier and more popular.
 Perceived popularity attracts additional customers, assuming busy businesses offer superior quality.
 Meanwhile, empty establishments discourage potential customers, leading them to interpret a lack of crowds as evidence of poor quality.
 Random early advantages compound into permanent competitive positions.
-Implication: invest disproportionately in generating early momentum through temporary promotions, influencer seeding, and artificial demand signals.
-The first few weeks determine the trajectory more than long-term quality.
+The implication of this, if your organisation is in these kind of situations, is to invest disproportionately in generating early momentum through temporary promotions, influencer seeding, and artificial demand signals.
+Those first few weeks may determine the trajectory more than long-term quality.

-Location randomness beyond your control: Micro-geographic details determine foot traffic: which side receives more sunlight, where pedestrians naturally congregate, how traffic light timing influences walking patterns, direction people turn exiting nearby buildings.
-These factors affect business success more than menu design or pricing strategies, but are largely invisible and unanalysable when selecting a location.
-Mitigation: test multiple locations simultaneously, use short-term leases initially, and monitor actual foot traffic patterns before committing.
-Accept that location selection involves significant luck regardless of analysis quality.
+Location randomness beyond your control: Micro-geographic details determine foot traffic: which side receives more sunlight, where pedestrians naturally congregate, how traffic light timing influences walking patterns, even the direction people turn when exiting nearby buildings.
+These factors could affect business success more than menu design or pricing strategies, but are largely invisible when selecting a location.
+Depending on your business, a mitigation strategy would be to test multiple locations simultaneously, use short-term leases initially, and monitor actual foot traffic patterns before committing.
+Accept that location selection involves significant luck regardless of the quality of your analysis.

 High failure rates don’t indicate poor management: The restaurant industry’s high failure rate reflects randomness rather than inadequate preparation.
-Many failed restaurants offered excellent food and service, but suffered from unfortunate timing or location factors invisible to both customers and owners.
-Implication: In high-variance industries, don’t over-interpret failure as reflecting capability.
-Build portfolio approaches: multiple ventures simultaneously, rapid testing and abandonment, accepting that most will fail regardless of quality.
+Many failed restaurants offered excellent food and service, but suffered from unfortunate timing or location-related factors invisible to both customers and owners.
+The lesson to take from this is that, in high-variance industries, you shouldn’t over-interpret failure as reflecting capability.
+Where possible build portfolio approaches: launch multiple ventures simultaneously, rapidly test and abandon them, accept that most will fail regardless of quality.
 Success requires both excellence and luck; failure doesn’t necessarily indicate a lack of excellence.

 Feedback loops amplify random advantages: Small initial differences in customer flow create feedback loops, making success path-dependent on random early events.
 Once established, positions are difficult to reverse – perceived popularity becomes actual popularity regardless of objective quality.
-Strategy: focus resources on tipping points where small interventions can trigger positive feedback.
-Early reviews, social proof, and queue management create the appearance of popularity.
-In high-variance environments, early amplification mechanisms matter more than sustained improvements in quality.
+If you’re faced with this a strategy to try can be to focus resources on tipping points where small interventions can trigger positive feedback.
+Solicit early reviews, look for other methods of social proof, and careful management of queues – real or virtual – create the appearance of popularity.
+In high-variance environments, early amplification mechanisms aimed at your visibility can matter more than sustained improvements in quality that no-one sees.

 Further reading